 Ever since I was young, my favorite pizza toppings were always sausage and mushrooms.
-Sure, there are many great combinations but I always ordered the same pizza every time and it was delicious every single time.
+I always ordered the same pizza every time and it was delicious every single time.
 As I grew older, I started to appreciate the more “grown-up” options like burrata, fresh greens, and a drizzle of olive oil.
 Even though I still love a sausage and mushroom pizza, I now have a new favorite: the margherita.
 You really can’t go wrong with tomatoes, fresh basil, and mozzarella.
 Today, I wanted to respect the traditional recipe but put my own twist on it by making a yellow margherita pizza (yes, yellow!).
 Finished with thinly shaved prosciutto, creamy burrata, bitter arugula, and a drizzle of olive oil, this pizza has everything you may want and more.

 **Helpful tips and common mistakes